– General Information –

 → World Series Of Poker ←

 Adrian Mateos has won two WSOP gold bracelets so far.
-He and 2001 WSOP Main Event champion Carlos “el Matador” Mortensen – he was born in Ecuador, but the WSOP website lists him as a Spanish player – are the only two Spanish players to win more than one bracelet.
+He and 2001 WSOP Main Event champion Carlos “el Matador” Mortensen – who was born in Ecuador, but the WSOP website lists him as a Spanish player – are the only two Spanish players to have won more than one bracelet.
 Also, since many people count WSOP Europe victories as bracelets, Mateos can easily be considered the most successful Spanish player in WSOP history with 3 victories.

 He won the first one in 2016.
 He was able to beat the giant, 1,840-player field in the $1,500 Summer Solstice No Limit Hold’em event and won $409,171.

 The next year, in 2017, he won the $10,000 No Limit Hold’em Heads-Up Championship for $335,656.
 His final heads-up match was against John Smith from the US for the title.